Yoshikatsu Kawaguchi

-Yoshikatsu Kawaguchi (川口 能活, Kawaguchi Yoshikatsu), also known as Yoshi Kawaguchi, is a retired Japanese footballer who played as a goalkeeper.
+Yoshikatsu Kawaguchi (川口 能活, Kawaguchi Yoshikatsu), also known as Yoshi Kawaguchi, is a Japanese former footballer who played as a goalkeeper.

 Kawaguchi spent most of his professional career in the Japanese J1 League, with brief spells in Europe as a reserve goalkeeper.
 He has earned 116 international caps for Japan, making him one of the ten most capped players in the history of the team.
 He additionally served as captain from 2006 to 2008.
 He was part of the Japanese squads at the 1998, 2002, 2006 and 2010 editions of the FIFA World Cups, the 2004 and 2007 editions of the AFC Asian Cups, as well as the 1999 Copa América.

 Career

 Early career

 Born in Fuji, Shizuoka Prefecture, Kawaguchi studied at Shimizu Commercial High School and was a member of the football team there.
 After finishing high school, he joined the professional football team Yokohama Marinos (later Yokohama F. Marinos).